 KIDS AND THEIR STAINS

-When kids forget to take off their muddy shoes or boots and they march across your living room rug, it is no wonder they get a scolding.
+When kids forget to take off their muddy shoes or boots and they march across your living room rug, it is no wonder they get in trouble.
 Cleaning mud and clay off rug surfaces can be tricky.

 If the mud leaves a stain, the following method should be carefully followed.
 This method works well on other kid created stains.